whscienceteacher/whscienceteacher.github.io/physics.md

 [Music Waves](/musicwaves/) - **Physics** - Keyboard that plays sounds and shows the wave on the screen.
 Can change the audio volume.
 Sound may not work on some old platforms.
 White keys only, black keys don't work.

+[Pendulum](/pendulum/) - **Physics** - Change the mass and string length of a pendulum and watch it swing.
+Height and velocity shown on screen.
+Students can measure the period by hand with a built in stopwatch.
+Data can be exported as csv.
+Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

 [Pull Cart](/pullcart/) - **Physics** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.

 [Roller Coaster Motion](/rollercoastermotion/) - **Physics** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.